andres-erbsen/andres.systems/src/blog/2013-12-30-so-i-will-teach.md

-title: so I will teach
+title: So I will teach
 date: 2013-12-30
 tags: privacy, politics
 ----